ArtiPedia/blog-v3/_posts/2016-07-15-why-jekyll-over-wordpress.md

 ---

 A long time ago I had few blogs that were running on WordPress.
 I bought domain names and a reliable hosting space to keep them running.
-WordPress blog is very easy to set up.
+WordPress blogs are very easy to set up.
 There are thousands of themes and plugins for all kinds of looks and functionalities.

 **But, what's wrong?**